Loading...

 measurement

-4. Medical Test
+4. Medical Test (DME & RME)

 Final health examination

 Have a look at the table below from a recently conducted SSC GD Constable exam.
 Only about 1 out of every 10 candidates clears the written exam, which itself is a significant achievement.
 However, more than 50% of candidates fail in the physical tests, i.e., PET and PST.
+And this is exactly why, you need to know about SSC GD PET PST even before filling the SSC GD form.
+Look at the table given below and it will give you a clear picture of what we are talking about.

 SSC GD Selection Statistics (Recent Recruitment Trends)